Sawo-Community/Sawo-Sample-Apps/Android Integration/Readme.md

 4. Sync your project

-5. Go to [https://dev.sawolabs.com](https://dev.sawolabs.com) and create a project and copy the api key and api key secret
+5. Go to [https://dev.sawolabs.com](https://dev.sawolabs.com) and create a project and copy the api key and secret key

 6. Create an Activity in Android Studio to get login success response for this example lets assume it is CallbackActivity